-- Self-inspections of the site to ensure that erosion and sediment control practices are functioning properly/ identify any potential issues on site must be completed within 24 hours of a 0.5 inch rainfall event, or not less than weekly. - Inspection forms must be completed and kept on-site or provided to the inspecting authority electronically within 48 hours of a request for documentation. - Address maintenance issues found during inspections, and document how they were addressed on the inspection form. - Recurring problem areas may require changes to your SWPPP.
+- Inspections must be completed weekly and after 0.5-inch rainfall events. - Inspection forms must be completed and kept on-site, as they can be requested by the inspecting authority. - Follow up on maintenance issues found during inspections. - Reoccurring problem areas may require changes to your SWPPP.